 Yes, you can still make purchases as you always have — by entering the card number online or swiping your card at merchant locations that do not yet have chip readers.
 You can also continue to use your card at ATMs.

 Typically, your financial institution will upgrade your card at no cost to you.
-However, you should check with your financial institution for any related costs.
+Please contact your financial institution for details.

 You can use your chip card anywhere Visa cards are accepted.
 You can swipe your card just like you do today using the magnetic stripe on the back of the card, if a chip-activated terminal is not yet available.
 The terminal or the cashier will prompt you to insert and leave the card in the terminal until the transaction is complete if it’s activated for chip.

 Of course, just swipe your card using the magnetic stripe the way you always have.
 You’re still protected from unauthorized transactions with Visa’s Zero Liability Policy.